Cognigy/WebchatPlugins/plugins/rating/README.md

     - `npm i`
     - `npm run build`
 2. Now, you should find a folder called `dist` which contains a `rating.webchat-plugin.js` file.
 This file whether needs to be included into your `index.html` file which opens the webchat or uploaded to a cloud storage to add it to the Cognigy Webchat Configuration in the Webchat Endpoint.
-3. In your Cognigy.AI project, you need to define a Flow that starts the webchat plugin.
+3. In your Cognigy.AI agent, you need to define a Flow that starts the webchat plugin.
 Therefore, use the following JSON data as Data informatoin in the SAY Node:

 ```json
 {